metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 ## set\_logger

-Pass a class that will be used for logging
+Pass a class that will be used for logging.

 ## selectall\_hashref